 “Brian James Freeman brings more to the table than the simple intent to horrify you… There’s clean, sharp prose, there’s a compelling, human heart to every tale, fine touches of humor, and an astute understanding of the more powerful emotions in life — terror, sure, but also loss, grief, struggle, endurance.”

-— From the introduction by bestselling author Michael Koryta
+— From the introduction by New York Times bestselling author Michael Koryta

-This collection features tales of horror by Brian James Freeman that deal with both real and supernatural terrors.
-It explores unfamiliar territories within the heart and mind, uncovering our darkest demons in the most unexpected places.
+This collection features tales of horror by Brian James Freeman that deal with both real and supernatural terrors, exploring unfamiliar territories within the heart and mind, uncovering our darkest demons in the most unexpected places: